Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/blogwcomments/index.md

 Notes about one-to-one relationships:

 -   The foreign key should always have a unique constraint to prevent duplicate entries.
-In the example above, we wouldn't want to allow multiple projections records for one farm.
+In the example above, we wouldn’t want to allow multiple projections records for one farm.
 -   The foreign key can be in either table.
 For example, we may have had a projection\_id in the farms table instead.
 A good rule of thumb is to put the foreign key in whichever table is more auxiliary to the other.
 -   You can represent one-to-one data in a single table *without* creating anomalies.
 However, it is sometimes prudent to use two tables as shown above to keep separate concerns in separate tables.